 Our metal rolling services (also called roll bending) at TMT Fab provide precision results to fit the needs for almost any project.
 We can accommodate parts of all sizes and production volumes.
 From prototypes to large quantity production runs, we can work with you no matter the size of your order.

 Each metal plate or sheet we work with can be rolled to any custom dimension, thickness, or specification.
-Through the metal rolling process, we are able to produce components such as tubes, pipes, beams, and other structural pieces Just like with any other project, we guarantee a quick turnaround and cost-effective pricing.
+Through the metal rolling process, we are able to produce components such as tubes, pipes, beams, and other structural pieces Just like with any of our other sheet metal fabrication services, we guarantee a quick turnaround and cost-effective pricing.